Horseback Riders Embark on a Journey to Well-Being

 (Christine),

-“In some cultures, if you don’t get up close and personal with the locals—in Mongolia, for example—you might meet Mongolians, but you won’t get a feel for their culture.
+“In some cultures, if you don’t get up close and personal with the horses—in Mongolia, for example—you might meet the Mongolians, but you won’t get a feel for their culture.
 You’ll meet people, but you won’t learn about their culture.”

 (Gregory)

-Through equestrian tourism, riders learn about the local way of life, the local style of horseback riding, and, more broadly, as Fabienne put it, the “search for authenticity.”
-This is particularly true for respondents who have traveled abroad.
-However, for those who hope to do the same one day, this discovery of a culture and its people—and of a specific horse breed—will tip the scales in favor of one country over another.
-Meeting other people—whether encountered during the trek or when riders arrive at their lodging, in France or abroad—motivates them to go on a trek.
-This is also what prompted Christine to start her association, so she could meet new people and chat with fellow horse enthusiasts.
+Through equestrian tourism, riders learn about the local way of life, the local way of riding horses, and, more broadly, as Fabienne put it, the “search for authenticity.”
+This applies particularly to respondents who have traveled abroad.
+However, for those who hope to do the same one day, this discovery of a culture and its people—and of a specific breed of horse—will tip the scales in favor of one country over another.
+Meeting other people—whether encountered during the trek or when riders arrive at their lodging, in France or abroad—is a major motivation for going on a trek.
+This is also what inspired Christine to start her organization: to meet new people and connect with fellow horse enthusiasts.

-For some of those interviewed, the desire for adventure and the athletic aspect of hiking play a role in their search for a destination or a place.
+For some of those surveyed, the desire for adventure and the athletic aspect of hiking play a role in their search for a destination or a place.
 Emmy is looking for a challenge in her trek across the Alps.
-Sylvette prefers to “hit the road” and is driven to discover what lies further ahead; with her map in hand, she enjoys facing the elements around her.
+Sylvette prefers to “hit the road” and is driven to discover what lies ever further ahead; with her map in hand, she enjoys testing herself against the elements around her.
 For Alain , it’s a way to “test himself.”
-Several other criteria emerged, but these are specific to each person’s experiences and preferences: refining a riding style, curiosity (Gregory), seeking tranquility, being alone with one’s horse (Sylvette), seeking thrills (Caroline and Emmy), taking one’s time (Christine), and traveling without producing any pollution (Marie Blanche).
+Several other criteria also emerged, though they are specific to each person’s experiences and preferences: refining a particular riding style, curiosity (Gregory), seeking tranquility, being alone with her horse (Sylvette), seeking thrills (Caroline and Emmy), taking one’s time (Christine), and traveling without producing any pollution (Marie Blanche).

 Equestrian tourism: a break from the routine

 Equestrian tourism is often chosen by horse enthusiasts.
-One might wonder why this particular activity, and why not opt for riding at a riding center—traditional, classic riding.
+One might wonder why this particular activity—and why not opt for riding at a riding center, or traditional, classic horseback riding?
 Equestrian tourism is a unique experience.
-Indeed, it offers sensations not found in traditional riding.
+In fact, it offers sensations that aren’t found in traditional horseback riding.
 First of all, the relationship with the horse is different.
-Going on a trail ride with a horse reveals different behaviors in the animal.
-“Confronted very regularly with a new environment, the horse’s curiosity and exploratory behavior, its astonishment at new situations, and its tendency to seek familiarity with them are all pathways for the horse to establish a relationship with humans” (Loo and Guilmot, 2003).
-Every situation encountered and overcome with your horse improves your relationship with the animal.
-You must learn to anticipate its slightest reactions and try to stay calm, controlling your emotions, because the horse is a true sponge.
-This expression is often used in the equestrian world when teaching riding, to help beginners understand that the horse senses our emotions.
-The more stressed you are, the more the horse will sense it and become stressed.
-The animal’s presence forces us to control our emotions and work on ourselves.
-This is also why horses are used as therapy for people with intellectual disabilities, more commonly known as equine therapy.
+Going on a trail ride with a horse reveals different aspects of its behavior.
+“Confronted very regularly with new environments, the horse’s curiosity and exploratory behavior, its surprise at new situations, and its tendency to seek familiarity with them are all avenues through which the horse can build a relationship with humans” (Loo and Guilmot, 2003).
+Every situation encountered and overcome with your horse strengthens your bond with the animal.
+You must learn to anticipate even the slightest of its reactions and try to remain calm, keeping your emotions in check, because horses are like sponges.
+This expression is often used in equestrian circles when teaching beginners to ride, to help them understand that horses sense our emotions.
+The more stressed you are, the more the horse will sense it and become stressed as well.
+The horse’s presence forces us to control our emotions and work on ourselves.
+This is also why horses are used in therapy for people with intellectual disabilities—a practice more commonly known as equine-assisted therapy.
 Engaging in equestrian tourism is a genuine exercise in self-improvement.
 You have to know how to stay calm, not panic in certain situations, not get upset, and remain patient.
-It is this self-improvement that provides psychological well-being, because ultimately the rider learns to relax and refocus their mind on the horse and its surroundings (to anticipate any situations where the horse might be frightened).
+It is this personal growth that provides psychological well-being, because ultimately the rider learns to relax and refocus their mind on the horse and its surroundings (to anticipate any situations where the horse might become frightened).

-The second key sensation for someone participating in equestrian tourism is the horse’s movements.
-Knowing that you’re on an animal weighing about 500 kg can be scary, but feeling it move and sensing all its muscles as it exerts itself fosters a sense of mutual trust.
-If the horse decided to throw us off, it could do so without any trouble; the fact that everything goes smoothly creates a closeness with the animal, a special bond.
-These sensations cannot be experienced in any other sport, as horseback riding is the only sport where one rides on the back of a living being.
+The second important sensation for someone participating in equestrian tourism is the horse’s movements.
+Knowing that you’re on an animal weighing about 500 kg can be scary, but feeling it move and sensing all its muscles as it exerts itself builds mutual trust.
+If the horse decided to throw us off, it could do so with ease; the fact that everything goes smoothly creates a sense of closeness with the animal—a special bond.
+These sensations cannot be experienced in any other sport, as horseback riding is the only sport where one rides on the back of a living creature.
 The data collected suggests a rejection of the norms imposed in the traditional equestrian world, in favor of connecting with one’s own sensations, the horse, and nature.
-To understand this, one must view the traditional equestrian world as a society rife with norms: being the best, having the best horse, having the most beautiful horse, having the best saddle, the best equipment… This translates into a rejection of classical riding , which takes place in enclosed spaces like the indoor arena or the outdoor arena—what Sylvette calls the “sandbox.”
-Equestrian tourism allows people to step away from this social pressure .
-At the same time, one could still highlight the influence of social pressure on health and well-being, which might drive riders to engage in equestrian tourism.
-“The ‘need to return to nature,’ the pursuit of well-being and health, and the increase in leisure time contribute significantly to the development of these tourism practices, characterized by a certain indifference to seasonality, throughout the year.”
+To understand this, one must view the traditional equestrian world as a society governed by numerous norms: being the best, having the best horse, having the most beautiful horse, having the best saddle, the best equipment… This translates into a rejection of classical horsemanship, which takes place in enclosed spaces such as the indoor arena or outdoor riding arena—what Sylvette calls the “sandbox.”
+Equestrian tourism offers a way to step away from these social pressures .
+At the same time, it is worth noting the influence of these social pressures on health and well-being, which may drive riders to engage in equestrian tourism.
+“The ‘need to return to nature,’ the ‘search for well-being and health,’ and the ‘increase in leisure time’ contribute significantly to the development of these tourism practices, which are characterized by a certain indifference to seasonality and take place year-round.”
 (Siau, 2007, p.
 18).
 Social pressure related to health may influence them to engage in physical activity in order to stay healthy.
-In the equestrian world, the discipline characterized by wellness practices refers to equestrian tourism.
+In the equestrian world, the discipline that embodies the characteristics of a wellness practice is equestrian tourism.
 It offers physical, mental, and social fulfillment.

-We also encounter the concept of a break, which frequently comes up among equestrian tourism enthusiasts.
-This activity offers an escape from daily life and routine, providing a chance to “get some fresh air.”
+We also find the concept of a break, which often comes up among equestrian tourism enthusiasts.
+This activity offers a way to escape daily life and routine and provides a chance to “get some fresh air.”
 As Le Clanche (2018) points out, this concept of a break allows for “disconnection” and “a change in lifestyle”; it is time for oneself.
-For example, if we take the definition of itinerancy, it is considered “quasi-constant mobility over a non-daily period,” explains Leroux S. (2007).
-There is a very particular relationship to time and space, as Christine points out:
+For example, if we consider the definition of itinerancy, it is described as “quasi-constant mobility over a non-daily period,” explains Leroux S. (2007).
+There is a very specific relationship to time and space, as Christine points out:

 "I am going to experience a different environment and a different sense of time."